sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 There are two options when importing Applications:

 * Import to a New Application
+    * In this case, the selected Application would be imported as a new Application in Fire Insights.

 * Import to an Existing Application

 When importing to an existing Application, there are 3 possible methods to choose from:

-* Create new workflows and datasets when importing them into the Application.
+* Create new workflows and datasets in matching UUID's found.

-* Overwrite workflows and datasets if found.
+* Overwrite datasets and workflows if same UUID found.

-* Delete all workflows and datasets in the Application and create the imported workflows and datasets as new ones.
+* Delete all workflows and datasets in the selected Application and create the imported workflows and datasets as new ones.

 Option I : Create new workflows and datasets